storybookjs/marko/docs/src/pages/configurations/options-parameter/index.md

 });
 ```

 To sort your stories alphabetically, set `method` to `'alphabetical'` and optionally set the `locales` string.
-To sort your stories using a custom list, use the `sort` array; stories that don't match an item in the `sort` list will appear after the items in the list.
-2nd
+To sort your stories using a custom list, use the `order` array; stories that don't match an item in the `order` list will appear after the items in the list.

-The `sort` array can accept a nested array in order to sort 2nd-level story kinds.
+The `order` array can accept a nested array in order to sort 2nd-level story kinds.
 For example:

 ```js
 import { addParameters, configure } from '@storybook/react';